Egano Righi-Lambertini: Biography

-Egano Righi-Lambertini was born on 22 February 1906 in Casalecchio di Reno, Italy.
+Righi-Lambertini was born on 22 February 1906 in Casalecchio di Reno, Italy.
 He attended the Pontifical Regional Seminary of Bologna and was ordained a priest of the Archdiocese of Bologna on 25 May 1929.

 To prepare for a diplomatic career he entered the Pontifical Ecclesiastical Academy in 1935.

 Beginning in 1939, he held positions of increasing responsibility in the diplomatic service of the Holy See, serving in Italy, France, Costa Rica and Venezuela and in the apostolic delegation to Great Britain.
 On 10 December 1957, he was named Apostolic Delegate to Korea.

-On 9 July 1960, he was appointed titular archbishop of Doclea and Apostolic Nuncio to Lebanon.
+On 9 July 1960, he was appointed Titular Archbishop of Doclea and Apostolic Nuncio to Lebanon.

 On 28 October 1960, he received his episcopal consecration from Pope John XXIII.

 On 3 December 1963, he was appointed Apostolic Nuncio to Chile.

 On 8 July 1967, he was appointed Apostolic Nuncio to Italy.

 On 23 April 1969, he was appointed Apostolic Nuncio to France.

-He was made a cardinal by Pope John Paul II in the consistory held on 30 June 1979 and became Cardinal Deacon of San Giovanni Bosco in Via Tuscolana.
+He was made a cardinal by Pope John Paul II in the consistory held on 30 June 1979 and became Cardinal-Deacon of San Giovanni Bosco in Via Tuscolana.
 On 24 July 1979, he was named a member of the Council for the Public Affairs of the Church, the Congregation for Bishops, and the Secretariat for Non-Christians.

-On 26 November 1990, he exercised his option to take the title Cardinal Priest and was assigned the titular church of Santa Maria in Via.
+On 26 November 1990, he exercised his option to take the title Cardinal-Priest and was assigned the titular church of Santa Maria in Via.

 He died in Rome on 4 October 2000 and his remains were interred in the cemetery of the town where he was born.